-4.14.1 The local planning portals were accessed for information on other proposed or permitted developments that could act in-combination with the proposed Temporary Ferry Piers.
+- 4.14.1 The local planning portals were accessed for information on other proposed or permitted developments that could act in-combination with the proposed Temporary Ferry Piers.
 The Riverside Studios and Queens Wharf (2013) has been the only urban development found in the immediate vicinity of the Site.
-The development finished in 2018, therefore cumulative inter-project effects with the proposed Temporary Ferry Piers are unlikely.

-- 4.14.2 In addition, major infrastructure works were also searched for in the Planning Inspectorate Portal.
+The development finished in 2018, therefore cumulative inter-project effects with the proposed Temporary Ferry Piers are unlikely. - 4.14.2 In addition, major infrastructure works were also searched for in the Planning Inspectorate Portal.
 The Thames Tideway Tunnel project involves constructing a 25km tunnel under the River Thames to expand London's sewer network.
 Two sites of this project are near the Site: - 4.14.3 Hammersmith Pumping Station, which is an existing Thames Water pumping station situated approximately 350m to the east of the Site.
 The Hammersmith Pumping Station works are planned to be completed by 2020 and construction of the connection tunnel was completed in April 2019; and - 4.14.4 Barn Elms Site located approximately 1.5km south of the proposed Temporary Ferry.
-Construction works began in 2019 and are ongoing, with the tunnelling of the connection tunnel to be completed by 2022. - 4.14.5 The majority of work to be completed for Thames Tideway Tunnel is taking place below ground (about 30m depth) and, considering the scale of works for the Temporary Ferry Piers, including the small scale of piling and time duration of works, it is unlikely that these works could give rise to any significant cumulative environmental effects within the area of the Thames Tideway project. - 4.14.6 The Hammersmith Bridge refurbishment was also considered regarding cumulative impacts.
-It is noted that the refurbishment works are envisaged to commence in 2021, and only after the proposed Temporary Ferry Piers are operational.
-Cumulative effects of noise, air quality and water quality are unlikely considering that both works will be occurring at different times and as previously noted, the Temporary Ferry Piers will not give rise to any significant effects on those environmental factors. - 4.14.7 With regards to the potential for any combined intra-project effects, it is considered that no significant effects are likely due to the implementation of the CEMP during construction and decommission.
+Construction works began in 2019 and are ongoing, with the tunnelling of the connection tunnel to be completed by 2022. - 4.14.5 The majority of work to be completed for Thames Tideway Tunnel is taking place below ground (about 30m depth) and, considering the scale of works for the Temporary Ferry Piers, including the small scale of piling and time duration of works, it is unlikely that these works could give rise to any significant cumulative environmental effects within the area of the Thames Tideway project.

+- 4.14.6 The Hammersmith Bridge refurbishment was also considered regarding cumulative impacts.
+It is noted that the refurbishment works are envisaged to commence in 2022, and only after the proposed Temporary Ferry Piers are operational.
+Cumulative effects of noise, air quality and water quality are unlikely considering that both works will be occurring at different times and as previously noted, the Temporary Ferry Piers will not give rise to any significant effects on those environmental factors.
+Ferry operations have been designed having regard to the Hammersmith Bridge exclusion zone so that operation can be carried out in tandem with the bridge. - 4.14.7 The Harrods Wharf café and ticket office was also considered regarding cumulative impacts.
+These works relate onshore facilities only and do not include marine facilities.
+There is no reliance between the Hammersmith Temporary Ferry and the proposed Harrods Wharf development; the ferry will be unaffected whether the Harrods Wharf development is approved or not. - 4.14.8 With regards to the potential for any combined intra-project effects, it is considered that no significant effects are likely due to the implementation of the CEMP during construction and decommission.
 In addition, from the information presented above, no significant combined intra-project effects are anticipated during operation of the Temporary Ferry Piers.